 characterization Activity 4: social media accounts

 Our students are obsessed with social media.
 Instagram.
 TikTok.
 Why not lean into that?

 Have students choose a character and create a social media account for them.
 Include a biography, posts, images, etc. Make a video as that character.

 Another angle is the use of text messages.
 Have students create an imaginary conversation between two characters, making sure to keep that character’s tone and voice in each text.

 characterization activity 5: choice projects

 Another one of my go-to characterization activities is projects – specifically choice boards.
 With all of the mandated curriculums/pacing guides/scope and sequences and testing we do, students are oftentimes left with little to no choice when it comes to what happens in class.
 Therefore, I like to provide students with choices when possible.

-In Florida, we take the FSA (the current state test, to be replaced with something else) the first week in May.
+In Florida, we take the state test the first week in May.
 We then have roughly 3 weeks of school before summer break.
 My first year at my current school, we used those weeks to teach Edgar Allan Poe’s “The Cask of Amontillado”.
 I love pretty much all things Poe, so I was excited.
 However, I knew that I couldn’t give my students yet another typical multiple choice test; they were burnt out with those – and so was I. So choice board projects to the rescue.

 In lieu of the dreaded multiple choice quiz, I created a choice board of six projects, each of varying levels of difficulty, time requirement, and point value.
 The only requirement was that the project(s) that they chose had to add up to 50 points.
 Projects included: